dilide/LiturgicCalendar/README.md

 ## Purpose

-This project is desgined for [CathAssist](http://www.cathassist.org).
+This project is designed for [CathAssist](http://www.cathassist.org).

 ## Architecture